deephyper/deephyper/docs/examples/plot_notify_failures_hyperparameter_search.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 31-32
+GENERATED FROM PYTHON SOURCE LINES 49-55

 Then, we define a centralized Bayesian optimization (CBO) search (i.e., master-worker architecture) which uses the Random-Forest regressor as default surrogate model.
 We will compare the ``ignore`` strategy which filters-out failed configurations, the ``mean`` strategy which replaces a failure by the running mean of collected objectives and the ``min`` strategy which replaces by the running min of collected objectives.

 ..
-GENERATED FROM PYTHON SOURCE LINES 32-53
+GENERATED FROM PYTHON SOURCE LINES 55-73

 .. code-block:: Python

-    from deephyper.hpo import CBO
-    from deephyper.evaluator import Evaluator
-    from deephyper.evaluator.callback import TqdmCallback

     results = {}
-    max_evals = 30
+    max_evals = 50
     for failure_strategy in ["ignore", "mean", "min"]:
         # for failure_strategy in ["min"]:
         print(f"Executing failure strategy: {failure_strategy}")
         evaluator = Evaluator.create(
-            run, method="serial", method_kwargs={"callbacks": [TqdmCallback()]}
+            run, method="thread", method_kwargs={"callbacks": [TqdmCallback()]}
         )
         search = CBO(
             problem,